MindscapeHQ/raygun4net/README.md

 Are you using Raygun4Net in an MVC or WebApi project?
 If so, make sure to pick the correct NuGet package.

 If you have an MVC project, please install the Raygun4Net.Mvc package instead of the standard Raygun4Net package.
-The Raygun4Net.Mvc package includes all the functionality of the standard packaghe + MVC specific support.
+The Raygun4Net.Mvc package includes all the functionality of the standard package + MVC specific support.

 If you have a WebApi project, please install the Raygun4Net.WebApi package instead of the standard Raygun4Net package.
 The Raygun4Net.WebApi package only includes WebApi specific support and does not reference System.Web